 Don’t just let those reviews accumulate.
 Responding in a timely manner is a key step in the reputation management process.

 If a customer has a question, answer it.
-If they leave a glowing review, thank them for their business.
+If someone leaves a glowing review, thank them for their business.
 If they leave a bad review, provide additional context, apologize for a poor experience, or offer to remediate the situation.
 People are less likely to be harsh in their reviews if they know a brand is actively paying attention: responding to reviews can increase average ratings by .33 stars.

 You might want to create custom responses for each testimonial and endorsement, which allows for more personal interactions — but that can be difficult to scale alongside compliance controls and supervision.
 Providing a menu of pre-approved responses is more efficient but less personal.